tyiu/damus/README.md

 1) Get the Damus app on TestFlight: https://testflight.apple.com/join/CLwjLxWl

 #### ⚙️ Settings (gear icon, top right)
-- Relays: You can add more relays to send your notes to by tapping the "+".
+- Relays: You can add more relays to send your notes by tapping the "+"
   - Find more relays to add: https://nostr.info/relays/
 - Public Key (pubkey): Your public, personal address and how people can find and tag you
- - Secret Key: Your *private* key unique to you.
-Never share your private key publically and share with other clients at your own risk!
+ - Secret Key: Your *private* key, unique to you.
+Never share your private key publically, and share with other clients at your own risk!
    - Save your keys somewhere safe
  - Log out

 #### 🏠 Personal Feed (home icon, bottom navigation)
 - Feed from everyone you follow
-- Can post notes by tapping the blue + button
+- Can post notes by tapping the blue "+" button

 #### Notes (under 🏠 Personal Feed)
-- Sending a Note is easy and it goes to both your 🏠 Personal and 🔍 Global Feeds
+- Sending a Note is easy, and it goes to both your 🏠 Personal and 🔍 Global Feeds
-- To tag a user you must grab their pubkey:
+- To tag a user, you must grab their pubkey:
   1. Search their username in the search bar at the top of the 🔍 Global Feed and click their profile
-  2. Tap the 🔑 icon which will copy their pubkey to your clipboard
+  2. Tap the 🔑 icon, which will copy their pubkey to your clipboard
-  3. Go back to your 🏠 Personal Feed and tap the blue + button to compose your Note
+  3. Go back to your 🏠 Personal Feed and tap the blue "+" button to compose your Note
-  4. Add @ direcly followed by the pubkey (e.g., `@npub1xtscya34g58tk0z605fvr788k263gsu6cy9x0mhnm87echrgufzsevkk5s`)
+  4. Add @ directly followed by the pubkey (e.g., `@npub1xtscya34g58tk0z605fvr788k263gsu6cy9x0mhnm87echrgufzsevkk5s`)
-- You can also long-press a Note to grab their User ID aka pubkey or Note ID to link directly to a Note.
+- You can also long-press a Note to grab their User ID (pubkey) or Note ID to link directly to a Note.
-- Currently you can't delete your Notes in the iOS app
+- Currently, you can't delete your Notes in the iOS app
-- Share images by pasting the image url which you can grab from imgbb, imgur, etc. (i.e., `(https://i.ibb.co/2SHZbwm/alpha60.jpg)`).
-Currently images only load for people you follow in the 🏠 Personal Feed.
+- Share images by pasting the image URL, which you can grab from nostr.build, imgbb, imgur, etc. (e.g., `(https://i.ibb.co/2SHZbwm/alpha60.jpg)`).
+Currently, images only load for people you follow in the 🏠 Personal Feed.
 Images are not automatically loaded in 🔍 Global Feed
 - Engaging with Notes
   - 💬 Replying to a Note: Tap the chat icon underneath the note.
-This will show up in the users’ notifications and in your 🏠 Personal and 🔍 Global Feeds
+This icon will show up in the users' notifications and in your 🏠 Personal and 🔍 Global Feeds
-  - ♺ Reposts: Tap the repost icon which will show up in your 🏠 Personal and 🔍 Global Feeds
+  - 🔁 Reposts: Tap the repost icon, which will show up in your 🏠 Personal and 🔍 Global Feeds
-  - ♡ Likes: Tap the heart icon.
-Users will not get a notification, and cannot see who liked their note (currently, web clients can see your pfp only)
+  - 🤙 Reactions: Tap the shaka icon.
+Users will not get a notification, but they can see who reacted to their note
 - Formatting Notes (may not format as intended in other web clients)
   - Italics: 1 asterisk `*italic*`
-  - Bold: 2 asterisk `**bold**`
+  - Bold: 2 asterisks `**bold**`
   - Strikethrough: 1 tildes `~strikethrough~`
   - Code: 1 back-tick `` `code` ``

 #### 💬 Encrypted DMs (chat app, bottom navigation)
-- Tap the chat icon and you'll notice there's nothing to see at first.
+- Tap the chat icon and you'll notice nothing to see at first.
 Go to a user profile and tap the 💬 chat icon next to the follow button to begin a DM

 #### 🔍 Global Feed (magnify glass, bottom navigation)
 - View the Global Feed from all the relays you've added in ⚙️ Settings.
 Currently you can only search hashtags and user names and pubkeys